william-hutchison/tidySpatialExperiment/README.md

 \[@righelli2022spatialexperiment\] and
 [Tidyverse](https://www.tidyverse.org) \[@wickham2019welcome\] packages.
-It creates an invisible layer that allows you to interact with a SpatialExperiment object as if it were a tibble, enabling the use of dplyr, tidyr, ggplot2 and plotly functions.
+It creates an invisible layer that allows you to interact with a SpatialExperiment object as if it were a tibble: allowing the use of *dplyr*, *tidyr*, *ggplot2* and *plotly* functions.
 But, underneath, your data remains a SpatialExperiment object.

 tidySpatialExperiment also provides two additional utility functions.